RasaHQ/rasa/docs/dataformat.rst

 instead of ``hey.*``, as the later one might match the whole message whereas the first one only matches a single word.

 Regex features for entity extraction are currently only supported by the ``ner_crf`` component!
-Hence, other entity extractors, like ``ner_spacy`` won't use the generated features and their presence will not improve entity recognition for these extractors.
+Hence, other entity extractors, like ``ner_mitie`` won't use the generated features and their presence will not improve entity recognition for these extractors.
 Currently, all intent classifiers make use of available regex features.

 .. note::